-Malaysian mum stabbed 2-year-old daughter while arguing
+A Malaysian mum accidentally stabbed her 2-year-old daughter while arguing with her husband

 An incident that grabbed our local headlines recently was in Sarawak where a two year old girl was stabbed by her mother, May* with a pair of scissors.